 - By Car: If you are driving to Wrightsville Beach, you can reach it by taking Highway 74/76 East from Wilmington.
-Follow this road until you reach the Wrightsville Beach exit, and then follow the signs to the beach.
+Follow this road until you reach the Wrightsville Beach exit, and then follow the many signs to the beach.

 Parking at Wrightsville Beach

 Before you get to enjoy all the best things to do in Wrightsville Beach you will have to find a place to park.
 Parking at Wrightsville Beach is no fun, especially between April and October, and ESPECIALLY on weekends and holidays.
 To park almost anywhere on Wrightsville Beach requires payment.

 Paid parking is enforced from March 1st through October 31st, 9:00 a.m. to 7:00 p.m. daily at the rate of $5.00 per hour, or $25 per day.
 However, the first two hours of parking are free in the Municipal Complex which includes Wrightsville Beach Park, Town Hall, the Wrightsville Beach Museum, and the Visitor Center.
 Though, these lots fill up quickly.

 Many of the local businesses and restaurants have private parking lots that are available for use by the public for a fee.
 These fees can vary, but are typically similar to the fees charged at public parking lots.

 If you are staying at a hotel or vacation rental on Wrightsville Beach, you may have access to free parking.
 Many hotels and vacation rentals have their own parking lots or garages, which are available for use by guests.

 The beach can get crowded during peak season, so it’s always best to get to the beach early for your best chance at good parking.

 1. Indulge in Fine Beer and Wine at Lighthouse Beer and Wine